sharklightning/Mochitsuki/README.md

 You will need your own OpenAI account and API key.
 You can sign up for one [here](https://openai.com/product).

-Optionally, if you would like to automatically import cards/decks in Mochi, you will also need an API key from Mochi.
+Optionally, you can use Mochitsuki to automate the step of importing your cards to Mochi.
+This allows you to go from text input to imported flash cards in a single step, but requires a Mochi pro subscription so you can use their API.

 ## Prompt